SUPPORT A VICTIM

 Lizzie is a 27 year old university student studying to be a teacher.
 In the picture, she is showing Evan and a BTCTE field officer a recording of a recent lesson she taught.
 In addition to her student teaching, she is running for office for her university’s student government.
 Lizzie was orphaned at a young age and trafficked into the fishing industry.
 Following her rescue by BTCTE in 2012, she lived with a foster family.
 Lizzie has impressed with her ambition and academic achievement as well as with her great warmth and kindness.

 Sampson is a 20 year old young man whom we rescued from the village of Awate Tornu in 2011.
 BTCTE had built a school for the village in exchange for the release of 19 trafficked children from that village.
 We have watched him grow from a troubled and angry child to an amazing young man.
 He is now someone we rely on to help others.
 Sampson struggled in school but has thrived in his training to become an electrician.
-He has already passed his first exams and will earn his commercial license in May of 2022.
+He has already passed his first exams and earned his commercial license.